Battery Producers

 Producers must ensure that consumers can drop off batteries free of charge at each site that is part of their collection system and satisfy the following requirements:

-• If the battery collection site is not part of a retail location, it must accept all batteries
+• If the battery collection site is not part of a retail location, it must accept all batteries.

-• The site must be readily accessible to the public and operate during normal business hours
+• The battery collection site must be readily accessible to the public.

-Producers can reduce their accessibility requirements by providing options such as curbside collection, mailback programs, or collection events.
+Producers can reduce their accessibility requirements by providing options such as curbside collection, mail back programs, or collection events.

 Management Requirements